Liberia: Energy

 Public electricity services are provided solely by the state-owned Liberia Electricity Corporation, which operates a small grid almost exclusively in the Greater Monrovia District.
 The vast majority of electric energy services is provided by small, privately owned generators.
 At $0.54 per kWh, the cost of electricity in Liberia is among the highest in the world.
 Total capacity in 2013 was 20 MW, a sharp decline from a peak of 191 MW in 1989 before the wars.

 The repair and expansion of the Mount Coffee Hydropower Project, with a maximum capacity of 80 MW, was completed in 2018.
 Construction of three new heavy fuel oil power plants is expected to boost electrical capacity by 38 MW.
 In 2013, Liberia began importing power from neighboring Ivory Coast and Guinea through the West African Power Pool.

 Liberia has begun exploration for offshore oil; unproven oil reserves may be in excess of one billion barrels.
 The government divided its offshore waters into 17 blocks and began auctioning off exploration licenses for the blocks in 2004, with further auctions in 2007 and 2009.
 An additional 13 ultra-deep offshore blocks were demarcated in 2011 and planned for auction.
-Among the companies to have won licenses are Repsol YPF, Chevron Corporation, and Woodside Petroleum.
+Among the companies to have won licenses are Repsol YPF, Chevron Corporation and Woodside Energy.

 Demographics

 As of the 2017 national census, Liberia was home to 4,694,608 people.
 Of those, 1,118,241 lived in Montserrado County, the most populous county in the country and location of the capital Monrovia.
 The Greater Monrovia District has 970,824 residents.
 Nimba County is the next most populous county, with 462,026 residents.
-As revealed in the 2008 census, Monrovia is more than four times more populous than all the county capitals combined.
+As revealed in the 2008 census, Monrovia is a primate city, being over four times more populous than all county capitals combined.

 Prior to the 2008 census, the last census had been taken in 1984 and listed the country's population as 2,101,628.
 The population of Liberia was 1,016,443 in 1962 and increased to 1,503,368 in 1974.
 As of 2006, Liberia had the highest population growth rate in the world (4.50% per annum).
 In 2010 some 43.5% of Liberians were below the age of 15.